ignatandrei/WebAPI2CLI/docs/FAQ.md

 You can report problems at https://github.com/ignatandrei/WebAPI2CLI/issues

+## I want to see the classes documentation before downloading the project.

+Glad you asked .
+See https://ignatandrei.github.io/WebAPI2CLI/sitedocs/api/index.html and choose from the left menu the classes.

 ## Where can I download this document ?

 There is a PDF at https://ignatandrei.github.io/WebAPI2CLI/Web2CLI.pdf